lisongxu/CSCE156-Lab-DB-Basic/readme.md

 ## 1. Install MySQL Workbench

-MySQL is a free Integrated Development Environment (IDE) for JMySQL.
-You can download and install
-MySQL Workbench at the following URL.
+MySQL is a free Integrated Development Environment (IDE) for MySQL.
+You can download and install MySQL Workbench at the following URL.

 https://www.mysql.com/products/workbench/